October 6, 2025

 1. Purchase a prepaid SIM card from a carrier or retailer alongside a prepaid plan.

-There are two types of prepaid SIM cards: A Physical SIM and an eSIM.
+There are two types of SIM cards: A physical SIM and an eSIM.

-• A physical prepaid SIM card can be purchased in-store or online and is a physical chip that connects to your phone via a removable SIM card tray.
+• A physical prepaid SIM card can be purchased in-store or online and is a physical chip that inserts in your phone via a removable SIM card tray.

-• A prepaid eSIM card is a digitally embedded SIM that can be purchased online and is then activated remotely via a QR code or specialized link that the retailer or carrier provides you with.
+• A prepaid eSIM card is a digitally embedded SIM that can be purchased online and is then activated remotely via a QR code or specialized link that the retailer or carrier provides.
 It does not involve a physical chip and can easily be activated at home or while you’re out, as long as you’re connected to Wi-Fi for the activation.

-Which phone works with a prepaid SIM card?
+Which phones work with a prepaid SIM card?

 Most smartphones will be compatible with a prepaid SIM card.
 The only barrier would be whether your phone is carrier-unlocked.
 If your phone is locked to a carrier, it would not be allowed to activate any other SIM card (other than its original one).